Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 You may knock only if your deadwood is 10 points or less.

-When to Knock in Gin Rummy
+👉 See also: When to Knock in Gin Rummy

 How to Reduce Deadwood Effectively

-- Discard high-value cards early if they don’t fit
+Discard high-value cards early

-- Avoid holding isolated cards with no backup options
+Avoid isolated cards with no backup

-- Lower deadwood first, improve structure second
+Lower deadwood first, improve structure second

 Deadwood and Going Gin